 Mr. Aboitiz holds a Bachelor of Science degree in Business Administration, Major in Accounting and Finance from Gonzaga University in Spokane, Washington, U.S.A.
+He was also conferred an Honorary Doctorate Degree in Management by the Asian Institute of Management.
 He is not connected with any government agency or instrumentality.